JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_1.md

 The Christian religion is the religion about the life and teachings of Christ based upon the theology of Judaism, modified further through the assimilation of certain Zoroastrian teachings and Greek philosophy, and formulated primarily by three individuals: Philo, Peter, and Paul.
 It has passed through many phases of evolution since the time of Paul and has become so thoroughly Occidentalized that many non-European peoples very naturally look upon Christianity as a strange revelation of a strange God and for strangers.

-By the time the teachings of Jesus arrived (in India), Christianity had already become so Occidentalized as to be a "white man's religion," hence strange and foreign to the Hindu mind.
+By the time the teachings of Jesus arrived (in India), Christianity had already become so Occidentalized as to be a “white man's religion,” hence strange and foreign to the Hindu mind.
 Siddhartha taught far more truth than has survived in the modern cults bearing his name.
 Modern Buddhism is no more the teachings of Gautama Siddhartha than is Christianity the teachings of Jesus of Nazareth.

 # All things work together for good—despite.

 Prophetic joy.
-It will perhaps be difficult for mortals to envisage this phase of humor, but we do get a peculiar satisfaction out of the assurance "that all things work together for good"—for spirits and morontians as well as for mortals.
+It will perhaps be difficult for mortals to envisage this phase of humor, but we do get a peculiar satisfaction out of the assurance “that all things work together for good”—for spirits and morontians as well as for mortals.
 This aspect of celestial humor grows out of our faith in the loving overcare of our superiors and in the divine stability of our Supreme Directors.

 The mercy delays of time are by the mandate of the free will of the Creators.
 There is good to be derived in the universe from this technique of patience in dealing with sinful rebels.
 While it is all too true that good cannot come of evil to the one who contemplates and performs evil, it is equally true that all things (including evil, potential and manifest) work together for good to all beings who know God, love to do his will, and are ascending Paradise-ward according to his eternal plan and divine purpose.

 To realize providence in time, man must accomplish the task of achieving perfection.
 But man can even now foretaste this providence in its eternity meanings as he ponders the universe fact that all things, be they good or evil, work together for the advancement of God-knowing mortals in their quest for the Father of all.

-Said Jesus to Ganid, an Indian lad, "Ganid, I have absolute confidence in my heavenly Father's overcare; I am consecrated to doing the will of my Father in heaven.
+Said Jesus to Ganid, an Indian lad, “Ganid, I have absolute confidence in my heavenly Father's overcare; I am consecrated to doing the will of my Father in heaven.
 I do not believe that real harm can befall me; I do not believe that my lifework can really be jeopardized by anything my enemies might wish to visit upon me, and surely we have no violence to fear from our friends.
-I am absolutely assured that the entire universe is friendly to me—this all-powerful truth I insist on believing with a wholehearted trust in spite of all appearances to the contrary."
+I am absolutely assured that the entire universe is friendly to me—this all-powerful truth I insist on believing with a wholehearted trust in spite of all appearances to the contrary.”

-"And we know that all things work together for good to them that love God, to them that are called according to his purpose."
+“And we know that all things work together for good to them that love God, to them that are called according to his purpose.”
 (Romans 8:28)